Kirby Sigston: History

-During the 14th century the parish was part of a huge deer park and hunting area on the eastern side of what is now known as the Vale of Mowbray.
+During the 14th century, the parish was part of a huge deer park and hunting area on the eastern side of what is now known as the Vale of Mowbray.
 A deserted medieval village (DMV) lies to the south of the church.

+The village has never had a shop, post office or pub, and its school, which opened in 1846 and would teach around 35 pupils, closed in 1944.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

+Places of interest

+To the north is the site of Sigston Castle, a 14th-century quadrangular castle, surrounded by a now largely dry moat.
+South of Sigston Castle, near the grade II listed Manor House, is St Lawrence's church.
+The church is largely Norman but the tower was renovated in the 18th century.
+The grade I listed church is decorated with carvings of dragons, which Pevsner states show the Danish influence in the area.

+Population

 The population taken at the 2011 Census was fewer than 100, so details are included in the civil parish of Winton, Stank and Hallikeld.
 North Yorkshire County Council estimated the population of the village in 2015 to be 100 people, an increase of ten since the 2011 census.
-The village has never had a shop, post office or pub, and its school, which opened in 1846 and would have taken around 35 pupils, closed down in 1944.

-To the north is the site of Sigston Castle, a fourteenth-century quadrangular castle, surrounded by a now largely dry moat.
-South of Sigston Castle, near the grade II listed Manor House, is St Lawrence's church.
-The church is largely Norman but the tower was renovated in the 18th century.
-The grade I listed church is decorated with carvings of dragons, which Pevsner states shows the Danish influence in the area.